-There are tons of incredible sites out there, some that I use as sources and some that I just like to read.
-You should check them out as well.
-I’ll try to keep adding to this as I remember more sites.
+There are tons of incredible sites out there, some that I use as sources and some that I just like to read:

-Matt Spaiser’s The Suits of James Bond is an invaluable resource for Bond fans, especially sartorial Bond fans.
+Matt Spaiser’s Bond Suits (formerly The Suits of James Bond) is an invaluable resource for Bond fans, especially sartorial Bond fans.
 His research is unmatched, his articles are fascinating, and he knows exactly what he’s talking about.
-Not only does he cover Bond’s suits, but all attire worn in every Bond film, as well as some Bond-like clothes in other works, such as North by Northwest, The Saint, Remington Steele, and The Avengers (the TV show, not the superhero movie).
+Not only does he cover Bond’s suits, but all attire worn in every Bond film, as well as some 007-esque clothes in other works, such as North by Northwest, The Saint, Remington Steele, and The Avengers (the TV show, not the Marvel movies).

 Okay, so you read about the stuff, now you want to buy it?
 Bond Lifestyle is the perfect resource to find and buy the clothes and accessories worn by everyone’s favorite British agent.
 And his girlfriends.
 And his enemies.
 It’s a brilliant resource for your online shopping.

-Bond fans should check out The James Bond Dossier, a great source for all 007-related information and news.
+Bond fans should also check out The James Bond Dossier, established in 2002 and constantly a great source for all 007-related information and up-to-date news.

 Sven Raphael Schneider’s Gentleman’s Gazette has many excellent entries about how to dress like a true gentleman, defining the types of clothes a man should own and wear, and breaking down the attire of some characters featured on this blog.

 Hosted and produced by Kelsy Norman, Speeding Bullitt: The Life and Films of Steve McQueen is an independent podcast series that explores the Hollywood icon known as the “King of Cool”.